Skip to main content

 • Ipamorelin / CJC-1295 Ipamorelin is a GHRP that stimulates GH release through a different receptor (the ghrelin receptor).
 When combined with a GHRH like CJC-1295, it creates a powerful synergistic effect, leading to a more robust and sustained release of growth hormone.
 This combination is noted for its ability to improve sleep quality, a vital component of cognitive recovery and memory consolidation.

-The of this axis stimulation are thought to arise from increased levels of IGF-1 in the brain, which supports neuronal health, and from the direct restorative effects of deep sleep.
+The cognitive benefits of this axis stimulation are thought to arise from increased levels of IGF-1 in the brain, which supports neuronal health, and from the direct restorative effects of deep sleep.
 Some research indicates these therapies may enhance focus, mental acuity, and overall cognitive function.

 Comparing Growth Hormone Peptide Protocols